bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 So that's nice.
 Now obviously most of them have that kind of structure, but they're not all exactly the same.
 Like this one (node 5) has three outputs, which is a little unusual, but it's not very unusual.
-So it's a world of difference, right, from what we're thinking about equal output CoinJoin, whether it be JoinMarket, Wasabi, or Samurai, or anything else.
+So it's a world of difference from what we're thinking about equal output CoinJoin, whether it be JoinMarket, Wasabi, or Samurai, or anything else.
 That's the first point.
 What are the other possible advantages to this structure?

-[Audience]: You don't even know when the tree starts or stops.
+[Audience]: "You don't even know when the tree starts or stops."

-### Comparison with CoinJoin

 Excellent, yeah.
-The thing that I like the most about it and that's why if I can convince my mouse to work, I do that and then I do that.
 Excuse me for the low quality here, but this was Like the picture (Transaction graph) I used to illustrate the start of my blog post about this topic.
 This is a bit more advanced than the blog, but you know, it's the same thing.
 So you know, there's some things happening in a bunch of transactions that are connected, but they're just part of this huge transaction graph on the blockchain.